 2020 BVC Impact, LLC Fund Manager, Maggie Hubbell

 Maggie Hubbell is an experienced entrepreneur and executive leader with a passion for starting, growing and scaling great companies.
 She has 17+ years of executive leadership experience at technology firms and training companies, including being the co-founder of a SAAS company in the marketing automation space.
 She was the CEO of Agency Revolution when she led the 9-year old software as a service company to a successful strategic acquisition in 2017.

 Maggie is the COO and Co-Founder of Shift.
 Shift is first and foremost an education organization that uses virtual reality as a tool to achieve better learning outcomes for nurses, CNA’s and Patient Care Technicians.

 Maggie is also an active citizen in communities of entrepreneurs and women in STEAM careers.
 She serves on the board for the Technology Association of Oregon and Opportunity Knocks, and is also an advisor to several women-founded technology startups.

 EDCO’s Venture Catalyst, Brian Vierra

 Economic Development for Central Oregon‘s (EDCO) Venture Catalyst program was proposed in 2006 by local business leaders Dan Hobin and Nori Juba and championed by U.S. Senator Ron Wyden.
-With Wyden’s help, a $232,750 federal appropriations grant was secured in late 2009 for a three-year pilot program to boost creation of new scalable traded-sector businesses in Central Oregon.
+With Wyden’s help, a $232,750 federal appropriations grant was secured in late 2009 for a three-year pilot program to boost the creation of new scalable traded sector businesses in Central Oregon.
 Brian Vierra is EDCO’s current Venture Catalyst.

 The Venture Catalyst helps promising, scalable young companies through active coaching and guidance.
-A ‘Stable of Experts’ database extends that activity by pairing early stage companies with local volunteer technical, legal, financial, managerial and other talent.
+A ‘Stable of Experts’ database extends that activity by pairing early-stage companies with local volunteer technical, legal, financial, managerial, and other talents.